By Atom | May 17, 2023, 3:33 PM

 The raw score is then standardised.
 This is a statistical process that takes into account your child's age in years and months at the time of taking the test, ensuring that children born later in the school year aren't disadvantaged.
 The standardised score is the final score, and the one used by schools to allocate places.

 Your child's test scores will then be sent to the schools you have applied to and to Wandsworth Council.
-The council will send you an email with your child's scores by the end of October.
+The council will send you an email with your child's scores by the 24th October 2023.
 You can use the results to decide which schools to list on your secondary school common application form.

 Each school has its own admissions criteria and will use the test scores differently when allocating places.